MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/design/surface-magnetism.md

 ![Surface magnetism](images/MRTK_SurfaceMagnetism.gif)

-Using the surface magnetism technique, you can place a holographic object on a real-world physical surface.
+Surface magnetism lets you place holographic objects on real-world physical surfaces.
 By aligning the object's orientation with the real-world surface, you can create a more immersive and natural experience for the user.

 <br>